crosstheages/public-data/patch-notes.md

 - Collection
   - When building a deck, automatically hide cards that you don't own.
 - Interface
+  - Added a popup on the Dashboard when you have a pending burn that shows until you complete it.
-  - Remove the redeem code button on iOS as it is forbidden by Apple guidelines.
+  - Removed the redeem code button on iOS as it is forbidden by Apple guidelines.
   - Add Portuguese localization.

 ### Fixes